shiot/enter/README.md

-## This is a simple script to start the scripts from SmartHome-IoT.net, please use
+## This is a simple script to start the scripts from SmartHome-IoT.net

+Use the following command to start
 ```bash
 curl -sSL enter.smarthome-iot.net | bash
 ```